Early place names in Victoria can bamboozle you.

-A chance entry in the memoirs of Isaac BATEY, the husband of Lydia WINTER, Eddie’s second daughter, and the son of a pioneer in the Sunbury, Keilor and Werribee districts gave me the clue I was looking for.
+A chance entry in the memoirs of Isaac BATEY, the husband of Lydia WINTER, Eddie’s second daughter, and the son of a pioneer in the Sunbury, Keilor and Werribee district consolidated my suspicions.

-Reading through BATEY’s memoirs in the beautiful manuscript room of the State Library of Victoria, I found several references to his father-in-law, Edward WINTER.
+As I was reading through BATEY’s memoirs in the beautiful manuscript room of the State Library of Victoria, I came across several references to his father-in-law, Edward WINTER.
 (The memoirs were also serialized in the Sunbury News in 1903 and 1904).

 One of the references in a chapter about a trip Batey made with his father from Sunbury to Melbourne in 1847, mentions that his father-in-law, Edward WINTER, was renting a property from John Leslie Vesey Fitzgerald FOSTER (click on his name to see how he was named this mouthful) in the Keilor district in 1843.

 I went looking for land owned by FOSTER in Keilor.

 The FOSTER brothers, John and William, had land on the boundary of the present suburbs of Tullamarine and on Sharps Road, near Keilor as identified on the parish maps below: